Event Stream Processing

 With Batch processing, files are gathered over time and sent together as a batch.
 It is commonly used when fast response times are not critical and for non-real-time processing.
 Batch jobs can be stored for an extended period and then executed; for example, an end-of-day report is suited for batch processing as it does not need to be done in real-time.

-However, they can scale, but the batch orientation limits real-time decision-making and IoT stream requirements.
+They can scale, but the batch orientation limits real-time decision-making and IoT stream requirements.
 Real-time processing involves a continual input, process, and output of data.
-Data is processed in a relatively small period.
+Data is processed in a relatively short period.
 When your solution requires immediate action, real-time is the one for you.
-Examples of batch and real-time solutions include Hadoop for batch and Apache Spark focusing on real-time computation.
+Examples of batch and real-time solutions include Hadoop for batch and Apache Spark, focusing on real-time computation.

 Hadoop is a distributed data infrastructure that distributes data collections across nodes in a cluster.
 It includes a storage component called Hadoop Distributed File System ( HDFS ) and a processing component called MapReduce.
 However, with the new requirements for IoT, MapReduce is not the answer for everything.

-MapReduce is fine if your data operation requirements are static, and you can wait for batch processing.
+MapReduce is fine if your data operation requirements are static and you can wait for batch processing.
 But if your solution requires analytics from sensor streaming data, then you are better off using Apache Spark.
-Spark was created in response to the limitations of MapReduce.
+Spark was created in response to MapReduce’s limitations.

 Internet of Things Theory